sindelio/SinDES/README.md

 ### Algorithm explanation

 The SinDES is a symmetric algorithm, which means that it uses the same key for encryption and decryption.
-It is also a block algorithm, meaning that processes data in blocks and not in a stream.
+It is also a block algorithm, meaning that it processes data in blocks and not in a stream.
 The SinDES uses substitution, transposition and OR-EXCLUSIVE operations to encrypt the data present in a file.
 These operations are common in standard algorithms such as DES, 3DES and AES.

 ### Cryptographic key function